dailydrip/dailydrip-react-native/README.md

 # DailyDrip React Native App

-This is a proof of concept for a potential DailyDrip React Native app - iOS and Android.

-Using React Native 0.28
+This is the upcoming DailyDrip remote app, using React Native.

 ## Lint